 In prior years, the Group entered into a cross currency interest rate swap contract with notional amount of USD50,000,000 to minimise the exposure to fluctuations in foreign currency exchange rates and interest rates of the USD bank loan with principal amount of USD50,000,000.
 During the year ended 31 December 2022, the Group also entered into cross currency swap contracts with total notional amounts of USD200,000,000 to minimise the exposure to fluctuations in foreign currency exchange rates of the USD borrowings with total principal amount of USD200,000,000.
-The critical terms of the cross currency interest rate swap and cross currency swap and the corresponding USD borrowings were closely aligned and the Directors considered that the cross currency interest rate swap and cross currency swap were highly effective hedging instruments and qualified as cash flow hedge.
-During the year ended 31 December 2023, the fair value change of HK\$64,585,000 (2022: HK\$44,734,000) on derivative instruments designated as cash flow hedge was recorded in hedge reserve, and a fair value change of HK\$54,579,000 (2022: HK\$151,211,000) on derivative instrument designated as cash flow hedge reclassified to finance costs as a debit of HK\$6,699,000 (2022: HK\$8,275,000) and to exchange differences (included in other gains, net) as a credit of HK\$54,579,000 (2022: HK\$91,789,000) in profit or loss.
+The critical terms of the cross currency interest rate swap and cross currency swap and the corresponding USD borrowings were closely aligned and the Directors considered that the cross currency interest rate swap and cross currency interest rate swap of HK\$64,585,000 (2022: HK\$44,734,000) on derivative instruments designated as cash flow hedge reclassified to finance costs as a debit of HK\$6,699,000 (2022: HK\$8,275,000) and to exchange differences (included in other gains, net) as a credit of HK\$54,579,000 (2022: HK\$91,789,000) in profit or loss.